-Simply put, this category is similar to pizza but with greater flexibility and potentials.
+Simply put, this category is similar to pizza but with greater flexibility and potential.

 Hawawshi in Cairo: The Popular Egyptian Bread

-Hawawshi is a traditional Egyptian dish and extremely popular even in current times.
+Hawawshi is a traditional Egyptian dish and is extremely popular even in current times.
 It is made of local bread stuffed with spicy minced beef with sheep fat, onions, pepper or spicy sausages.
-Mostly, it’s made in Egyptian homes but you can savor it outside as well.
+Mostly, it’s made in Egyptian homes but you can savour it outside as well.

 Finding Sea Food in Cairo

-Most of the fish and seafood available in Cairo isn’t unique to the region.
+Most of the fish and seafood available in Cairo aren’t unique to the region.
 They are popular and available in other regions of the world as well.

 If you stick to my Cairo food guide and would like to grab a seafood meal without moving outside Cairo, then these should certainly be your choice.